2015 Pre-Retirement & 20-Year Letter/Reserve Component Survivors Benefit Seminars

 Procedures for retirement application:

-Upon reaching age 59, you are encouraged to apply for retirement benefits to begin one month following your 60th birthday.
-Some Soldiers may apply sooner if they qualify for early retirement under the National Defense Authorization Act for fiscal year 2008.
+Soldiers are encouraged to apply for retired pay benefits 12 months prior to your 60th birthday.
+Some Soldiers may qualify for Early-Age Drop retirement under the National Defense Authorization Act for fiscal year 2008.
 Please contact your RSO for additional details.

 You will need to take the following documents: